 Law and Empire: Ideas, Practices, Actors.
 She also researches early Christian history and ecclesiastical law.
 Some of her recent research explores contemporary approaches to law and legal history within the disciplines of anthropology and sociology.

-Current international research projects include the European Commission-funded project, Power and Institutions in Medieval Islam and Christendom, and
+Her current international research projects include the European Commission-funded project, Power and Institutions in Medieval Islam and Christendom, and

 The Cambridge Comparative History of Ancient Law, the first project of its kind in the field of comparative ancient legal history, which involves working with an international team of scholars specializing in the fields of ancient Greek, Roman, Indo-European, Near-Eastern, and Chinese law.